box/developer.box.com/content/guides/search/index.md

 <!-- markdownlint-enable line-length -->

 <CTA to='g://metadata/queries/comparison'>
-  Learn more about the key differences
+  Learn more about the metadata query API
 </CTA>

 [mdq]: g://metadata/queries